PetrovStark/alphabank/README.md

 # Alphabank

-A simple abstraction of a bank system, created for my object-oriented programming studies.
+A bank system created for my object-oriented programming studies.

 ## How to use
 ```shell